sonatype-nexus-community/nancy/README.md

 You can see an example of using `nancy` in Travis-CI at [this intentionally vulnerable repo we made](https://github.com/sonatype-nexus-community/intentionally-vulnerable-golang-project).

+Nancy as well runs on it self (delicious dog food!) in CircleCI, in a myriad of fashions.
+You can see how we do that here in [our repo's CircleCI config](https://github.com/sonatype-nexus-community/nancy/blob/master/.circleci/config.yml).

 ### DISCLAIMER

 A portion of the golang ecosystem doesn't use proper versions, and instead uses a commit hash to resolve your dependency.
 Dependencies like this will not work with